sftcd/openssl/doc/designs/ech-api.md

 of version code-points which have been tracking Internet-Draft version numbers during the course of spec development.

-The current version used is 0xfe0d where the 0d reflects draft-13 with the following symbol defined for this version:
+The current version used is 0xfe0d where the 0d reflects the current interop target (draft-13) with the following symbol defined for this
+version:

 ```c
 #  define OSSL_ECH_DRAFT_13_VERSION 0xfe0d /* version from draft-13 */